anling5chen22/achen.github.io/index.md

 • Defined as area north of Houston Street but south of 14th Street

-   Bound between FDR Drive in the east and Bowery Street and 4th Ave in the west⋅⋅⋅
+&nbsp;&nbsp;&nbsp;&nbsp;Bound between FDR Drive in the east and Bowery Street and 4th Ave in the west⋅⋅⋅

 • Contains three subsections:

-   Alphabet City, Little Ukraine, and Bowery⋅⋅⋅
+&nbsp;&nbsp;&nbsp;&nbsp;Alphabet City, Little Ukraine, and Bowery

 • Historically a landing spot for immigrants

-⋅⋅⋅Now associated with comparatively affordable restaurants, homes, NYU, other colleges, and boutiques.⋅⋅⋅ ⋅⋅⋅Considered a melting pot region of NYC⋅⋅⋅
+&nbsp;&nbsp;&nbsp;&nbsp;Now associated with comparatively affordable restaurants, homes, NYU, other colleges, and boutiques.
+&nbsp;&nbsp;&nbsp;&nbsp;Considered a melting pot region of NYC

 #### 3. What makes a neighborhood desirable?
 What makes East Village desirable?